ssoravitt/ssoravitt.github.io/_pages/about.md

 > I believe --- I can make the world better through music cognition research.

 My master's thesis, music emotion recognition, got me into pursuing the lifetime questions in the world of music cognition, which has increbibly changed my life.
-Currently, because of the thesis, I got an opportunity to be like an independent researcher who conducts my own research project about music cognition and physiological signals (EEG, ECG, and EDA, supervised by [Asst.
+Then, I got an opportunity to be like an independent researcher who conducts my own research project about music cognition and physiological signals (EEG, ECG, and EDA), supervised by [Asst.
 Prof. Dr. Theerawit Wilaiprasitporn](https://scholar.google.com/citations?user=U-L-iGIAAAAJ&hl=th) at [BRAIN Lab](https://brain.vistec.ac.th/), VISTEC, Thailand.
-At this point, I am confident --- music cognition is my life.
+Now, I am confident --- music cognition is my life.

 If you have any questions, look for collaboration, and so on, please don’t hesitate to contact me via email (soravitt.sang[at]gmail[dot]com).